Overview

 2. the computation of the prediction operator;

 3. meta-data about the required material properties, the number of states variables, etc… that can be retrieved dynamically (For the sake of simplicity, no glossary name was specified in this example).
-This mechanism is typically used by solvers based on the MGIS libray appropriately call the behaviour;
+This mechanism is typically used by solvers based on the MGIS libray appropriately calling the behaviour;

 4. the computation of a tangent matrix operator (various choice are possible: elastic, secant, consistent);